vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

         List<Integer> children = adjList.get(current);
         for (int child: children){
             if (parent != child) { // *** check prevents going back to parent node in a self loop (current = 1, parent of current = 0, child of current = 0)
-                boolean validTree = isValidTree(child, adjList, visited, current); // add the current node as parent to the child node. if (!validTree) return false;
+                boolean validTree = dfs(child, adjList, visited, current); // add the current node as parent to the child node. if (!validTree) return false;
             }
         }